 - Objective Design Standards.
 Adopt standards to facilitate the ministerial review and approval of by-right residential and other qualifying projects, including defining standards for mixed-use development on commercial sites. - Neighborhood Commercial Mixed Use (NCMU).
 This designation provides for multi-family housing at a rate of 1 unit per 1,500 square feet of new or rehabilitated neighborhood-serving retail and commercial services.
 Reevaluate this ratio to continue to preserve retail and commercial services while not constraining the incorporation of housing units or transition to a mixed used development. - Mobile Homes.
 Currently the City's three major mobile home parks are zoned "Highway Services."
 During the zoning code update, establish a mobile home park zoning or overlay district to protect mobile home parks. - Tiny Homes.
-Update the zoning or building code to accommodate Tiny Homes, prefabricated or modular housing units, and rapid rehousing projects based on the City Council's directed feasibility study.
-Study to be completed by 2023. - State Density Bonus.
-The State has updated the Density Bonus law multiple times in recent years.
-Update the City's density bonus provisions to be consistent with the current requirements. - Emergency Shelters.
-AB 139 limits parking for emergency shelters based on staffing level only, not on shelter capacity.
-The City also requires a separation between two emergency shelters of at least 300 feet.
-AB 139 allows a maximum separation of 300 feet.
-Update the zoning standards for emergency shelters. - Low Barrier Navigation Centers (LBNC).
-AB 101 (2019) defines "low barrier navigation centers" and requires local jurisdictions to permit them by right in zones that allow mixed-use development and nonresidential zones that permit multifamily uses, provided the facility meets certain standards.
-Update the Zoning Ordinance to contain provisions for LBNC.
+Update the zoning or building code to accommodate Tiny Homes, prefabricated, or modular housing units, and rapid rehousing projects based on the City Council's directed feasibility study.
+Study to be completed by 2023. - Off-Street Parking and Open Space Requirements Review.
+The City will review and revise the offstreet parking requirements for multifamily development, particularly studios and 1-bedrooms, and the public and private open space requirements to address constraints and encourage housing production.
+Parking standards will also be updated to comply with AB 2097.